 - Tobacco Compliance Report – Click here for the 2014 Compliance Report

 - Lasso Tobacco

 - For nearly 20 years, the Lasso Tobacco Project has been working to promote health by addressing tobacco use through a combination of education, advocacy and policy.
 As a result, the smoking rate in La Plata County has been reduced by more than 24 percent.

 - On November 5th, 2012 a public hearing at City Council was held for a city ordinance, proposed by the LTC, which strengthens the Colorado Clean Indoor Air Act by banning cigarette smoking in public spaces within city limits.
 Due to the hard work and dedication of our coalition members, including the Torch Club of the Boys and Girls Club of La Plata County, smoking is now banned in all city owned parks, playgrounds, bus stops, sports fields, and along the Animas River Trail!

-- The Dragon Youth Project is a prevention program offered through SJBHD, standing for Developing Real Assets through Guidance, Opportunities & Knowledge.
-The DRAGON Youth Project is funded by Colorado Alcohol and Drug Abuse Division and the Law Enforcement Assistance Fund.
+- The Dragon Youth Project was a prevention program offered through SJBHD, standing for Developing Real Assets through Guidance, Opportunities & Knowledge.
+The DRAGON Youth Project was funded by Colorado Alcohol and Drug Abuse Division and the Law Enforcement Assistance Fund.

 - Lasso Tobacco Project

 - La Plata County Boys and Girls Club